Rough Path Renormalization from Stratonovich to It\^o for Fractional Brownian Motion: It o Integration against fractional Brownian motion

 \subsubsection{Basics of differential equations}

-In this subsection, we readdress some basic facts about differential equations driven by rough paths, following the description of \cite{LQ02}.
-We recall a definition of differential equations driven by rough paths below.
+In this subsection, we summarize key concepts regarding differential equations driven by rough paths, referencing the framework outlined in \cite{LQ02}.
+We will revisit the definition of these differential equations to provide an understanding for the discussions that follow.